openlookeng/hetu-core/hetu-docs/en/sql/insert-overwrite.md

     INSERT OVERWRITE orders VALUES (1, 'SUCCESS', '10.25', DATA '2020-01-01');

-Then the `orders` table will only have 1 rows, that is the data specified in the `VALUE` clause.
+Then the `orders` table will only have 1 row that is the data specified in the `VALUE` clause.

 Assume `users` has 3 columns: (`id`, `name`, `state`) and partitioned by `state`, and the existing data has follow rows: